odhran-kainos/blog/post/32 - Zero-Overhead Tree Processing with the Visitor Pattern.md

   performs a summation over the tree after converting number-like strings to numbers *and* removing all redacted keys/values

+- `dispatch(tree, new RedactVisitor(new ToIntVisitor(new ConstructionVisitor)))`
+  Construct with new `tree` with all number-like strings converted to all redacted keys/values removed, without any intermediate trees

 Directly performing operations on raw text, without constructing a tree:

 - `dispatchParse(text, new StringifyVisitor)` performs a streaming re-formatting